 As for O’Neill, her generosity was legendary, and her multiple homes were used as the salons of the rich and famous, including poet/philosopher Kahlil Gabran.

-However, Kewpie money began to wane by the 1930′s.
-O’Neill had already taken a hit when her German kewpie-making factory was stilled by WWI.
+Kewpie money began to wane by the 1930’s.
+O’Neill took a hit when her German kewpie-making factory was stilled by WWI.
 O’Neill, who loved her new, affluent lifestyle ran low on cash.

 Her timing for her new artistic venture was lousy.
 Trying to recreate the Kewpie Phenom, she came up with a new character called HoHo, a cute, laughing little Asian Buddha.